This Is the End: Score

-The score by Henry Jackman, with additional material by Dominic Lewis and Matthew Margeson and conducted by Nick Glennie-Smith, was not officially released on its own, not even as bonus tracks on the CD or digital releases on RCA's album.
+The film score by Henry Jackman, with additional material by Dominic Lewis and Matthew Margeson and conducted by Nick Glennie-Smith, was not officially released on its own, not even as bonus tracks on the CD or digital releases on RCA's album.
 Despite that, a promotional album for the score does exist, according to Soundtrack.net.
-Jackman took heavy influence from The Omen score while writing the score.
+Jackman took heavy influence from the music of The Omen while writing the score.

 Release

-On April 1, 2013, Sony released an April Fools' Day trailer for Pineapple Express 2, which was actually a teaser trailer for This Is the End and was later shown in that film itself.
-According to Rogen and Goldberg however, the homemade Pineapple Express 2 film in This Is the End depicts what they envision for the actual sequel.
-On June 7, MTV released a promotional video featuring the main cast of the film in character in an alternate scenario in which they are roommates with two members of The Real World: Portland during the apocalypse.
+On April 1, 2013, Sony released a fake trailer for Pineapple Express 2, which was actually a teaser trailer for This Is the End and later shown in the film itself.
+According to Rogen and Goldberg, the homemade Pineapple Express 2 film in This Is the End depicts what they envision for an actual sequel.
+On June 7, MTV released a promotional video featuring the main cast of the film in character, in an alternate scenario in which they are roommates with two members of The Real World: Portland during the apocalypse.

 The film was rated R for "crude and sexual content throughout, brief graphic nudity, pervasive language, drug use and some violence" by the Motion Picture Association of America; this rating shocked both Rogen and Goldberg, who expected an adults-only NC-17 rating for the film.
-Goldberg stated that "All the ratings stuff doesn't make sense in the first place, but this is like ludicrous"; Rogen commented: "We actually made it even a little worse than we wanted and that [original] version got approved.
+Goldberg stated that "all the ratings stuff doesn't make sense in the first place, but this is like ludicrous".
+Rogen commented, "We actually made it even a little worse than we wanted and that [original] version got approved.
 Insanely, [we] didn't have a ratings issue."

-Sony re-released the film in 2,000 theaters across North America on September 6, 2013.
+Sony re-released the film in 2,000 theaters across the United States on September 6, 2013.